Business Scaling

 • High implementation cost: The cost of implementing automated data entry systems can be high.
 This includes software purchase, customization, and training.

-• Reduced flexibility: Automated systems can have trouble with unorganized data that don't follow the set rules.
+• Reduced flexibility: Automated systems can have trouble with unorganized data that doesn't follow the set rules.

 • Extensive maintenance: You need to stick to regular schedules to keep your technology in good shape.
 This includes ensuring your security measures are up to date to avoid compromising your data.